Indian Deep Space Network: 18 m antenna

 The second antenna is an 18-meter Deep Space Antenna.

 11 m antenna

 The third antenna is an 11-meter terminal antenna.

 Chandrayaan-1

-The Indian Deep Space Network was built to track and support India's first lunar mission Chandrayaan-1, an unmanned lunar exploration mission.
+The Indian Deep Space Network was built to track and support India's first lunar mission Chandrayaan-1, an uncrewed lunar exploration mission.
 It was launched on 22 October 2008.
 The IDSN was used for tracking, orbit control and housekeeping operations of India's lunar mission for its entire duration of operation (Planned to be 2 years, achieved only 312 days).
 IDSN began to track Chandrayaan 17 minutes after its launch from the Satish Dhawan Space Launch Centre at Sriharikota, when the probe separated from the launch vehicle.

 Mars Orbiter Mission

-IDSN is being used to track the ongoing Mars Orbiter Mission (MOM) also known as Mangalyaan.
+IDSN had been used to track Mars Orbiter Mission (MOM) also known as Mangalyaan.

+Venus Orbiter Mission

+The IDSN32 antenna will be used for science data collection from the Venus Orbiter Mission Spacecraft, planned to be launched in 2028.